crimx/create-react-typescript-sass-webextension/README.md

 The boilerplate uses the TypeScript variation of [Standard](https://github.com/blakeembrey/tslint-config-standard) JavaScript code style, which can be changed in `tslint.json`.

-Refer to [create-reate-app](https://github.com/facebookincubator/create-react-app) for more options, may or may not works.
+Refer to [create-reate-app](https://github.com/facebookincubator/create-react-app) for more options, may or may not works though.